AMP Square: Development

-With the surge of growth seen in major western cities emerging after the end of the Second World War, a demand for large scale high-rise office accommodation using modern technologies developed.
+With the surge of growth seen in major western cities emerging after the end of World War II, a demand for large scale high-rise office accommodation using modern technologies developed.

-“On the suggestion of Sir Robert Law-Smith, an influential member of the Victorian board of AMP”, it was agreed upon that AMP's new development fronting Bourke and William Streets in Melbourne would be designed by the San Francisco Office of International American architects Skidmore, Owings and Merrill (SOM).
-SOM required an Australian partner for the project, approaching Osborn McCutcheon of the Australian architectural firm Bates, Smart and McCutcheon, responsible for designing prior AMP commercial office complexes including the 1930 AMP building on the corner of Collins and Market Streets.
+“On the suggestion of Sir Robert Law-Smith, an influential member of the Victorian board of AMP”, it was agreed upon that AMP's new development fronting Bourke and William Streets in Melbourne would be designed by the San Francisco office of architects Skidmore, Owings & Merrill (SOM).
+SOM required an Australian partner for the project, approaching Osborn McCutcheon of the Australian architectural firm Bates, Smart McCutcheon, responsible for designing prior AMP commercial office complexes including the 1930 AMP building on the corner of Collins and Market streets.
 After first resisting to co-operate, McCutcheon agreed to travel to San Francisco to meet with the partners at SOM and arrange a joint venture on the AMP project.
-It was decided that SOM would be responsible for the development and design of the project, with all the documentation past the design development stage handled by Bates Smart and McCutcheon including the supervision of the construction.
+It was decided that SOM would be responsible for the development and design of the project, with all the documentation past the design development stage handled by Bates Smart McCutcheon including the supervision of the construction.

-The key architects driving the project at Skidmore, Owings and Merrill were Edward Charles Bassett, Richard Foster, and Mark Goldstein whom were responsible for signature design features in project such as the angled colonnades on the L-shaped St James building, and Helmut Jacoby whom was responsible for the perspective drawings.
+The key architects driving the project at Skidmore, Owings & Merrill were Edward Charles Bassett, Richard Foster, and Mark Goldstein whom were responsible for signature design features in project such as the angled colonnades on the L-shaped St James building, and Helmut Jacoby whom was responsible for the perspective drawings.

 In 2013 the development underwent a major transformation by architecture firm Metier3, which saw much of the plaza area infilled, and single level retail spaces added to the base of the tower.